bguiastr/modelviz/README.md

 [![Build Status](https://travis-ci.org/guiastrennec/modelviz.svg?branch=master)](https://travis-ci.org/guiastrennec/modelviz)

 # modelviz
-Quantitative model diagrams (QMD) for NONMEM
+Quantitative model diagrams (QMD) for NONMEM.

 ## Rationale
 To facilitate model communication and evaluation through intuitive visual representation of their structure, parameter estimates, uncertainty and variability.

 ## Standard model diagrams
 Models are commonly represented by their structural properties but lack any information on parameter and must therefore be used along with a parameter table.
+You can create SMD in the [modelviz app](https://guiastrennec.shinyapps.io/modelviz_app/).
 <img src="inst/img/smd_example.jpg">

 ## Quantitative model diagrams
 Quantitative model diagrams intuitively displays structural model properties as well as parameter properties.
+You can create QMD in the [modelviz app](https://guiastrennec.shinyapps.io/modelviz_app/).
 <img src="inst/img/qmd_example.jpg">

+## Dynamic QMD
+Dynamic QMD (dQMD) visually represent the dynamic processes proper to pharmacometric models.
+It allows to intuitively conceptualize complex processes such as feedback, non-linearity over time.
+Examples of dQMD are available on the [modelviz app](https://guiastrennec.shinyapps.io/modelviz_app/). dQMDs are currently just a concept and not a built in feature of modelviz but will be coming in future updates.

 ## Modelviz installation
 ```r